swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 }
 ```

-### Resiliency

-Library evolution makes modules resilient.
-We can incorporate a package name into a resiliency check and bypass it if modules are in the same package.
-This will remove the need for resilience overhead such as indirection and language requirements such as `@unknown default` for an unfrozen `enum`.

 ### Subclassing and Overrides

 Access control in Swift usually doesn't distinguish between different kinds of use.
 If a program has access to a type, for example, that gives the programmer a broad set of privileges: the type name can be used in most places, values of the type can be borrowed, copied, and destroyed, members of the type can be accessed (up to the limits of their own access control), and so on.
 This is because access control is a tool for enforcing encapsulation and allowing the future evolution of code.
 Broad privileges are granted because restricting them more precisely usually doesn't serve that goal.